 \textit{Step 1: Prediction Screening.} For each $h \in \mathcal{H}$, evaluate the prediction performance of $\mathcal{M}$ on a held-out test set, and filter out all $h$ whose prediction performance is worse than that of RF.
-This prediction check ensures that the interpreted model is a reasonably faithful approximation of the underlying data generating process \citep{murdoch2019definitions, yu2020veridical}.
+This prediction check ensures that the \rfmethod~model is a reasonably faithful approximation of the underlying data generating process prior to interpreting it \citep{murdoch2019definitions, yu2020veridical}.

 \textit{Step 2: Stability Selection.} Generate $B$ bootstrapped samples of the fitted trees in the ensemble.
-For each $h$ that passed the prediction screening, evaluate \method\;for each of the $B$ bootstrapped samples, and choose the $h$ which yields the most similar (or stable) feature rankings across the $B$ bootstrapped samples.
+For each $h$ that passed the prediction screening, evaluate \method\;for each of the $B$ bootstrapped samples of trees, and choose the $h$ which yields the most similar (or stable) feature rankings across the $B$ bootstraps.
 We measure the similarity between different bootstrap samples via Rank-based Overlap \citep{webber2010similarity}.
-While we measure stability via bootstrap sampling, one can also measure stability over different algorithmic perturbations (e.g., random seeds used to train the RF).
+While we measure stability via bootstrap sampling as a default, one can also measure stability over different algorithmic perturbations (e.g., random seeds used to train the RF).

-\paragraph{Model aggregation via PCS principles.} Instead of choosing a single \method\;model, it may be sensible to compare and ensemble multiple models that have similar predictive performance (e.g., those that passed the prediction screening described above).
-This is because it can be argued that these models all provide competing descriptions of reality since they have approximately equal statistical evidence \citep{murdoch2019definitions,rudin2021interpretable}.
-Further, investigating and comparing the feature rankings of different predictive-screened \method\;models might also be of independent scientific interest.
+\paragraph{Model aggregation via PCS principles.} As an alternative to the stability-based selection approach which selects a single \rfmethod/\method\;model, it may be sensible to ensemble multiple models that have similar predictive performance (e.g., averaging the predictions and/or feature importance rankings across all $h \in \mathcal{H}$ that passed the prediction screening step described above).
+This model aggregation procedure is motivated by the philosophy that different models can provide competing but equally valid descriptions of reality, and by bringing together these different perspectives, we may be able to obtain more robust and reliable conclusions \citep{murdoch2019definitions, rudin2021interpretable}.

-In Appendix \ref{supp:PCS_model}, we perform a preliminary simulation study to establish the efficacy of both approaches.
-In particular, we show that the GLM and metric selected by the stability-based procedure leads to the best feature ranking performance across different candidate \method\;models.
-While the model aggregation approach does not lead to the best feature ranking performance, it performs competitively, and we present it here since both approaches might be useful in practice.
-However, we leave a more thorough investigation of these model recommendation techniques to future work.
+In Appendix \ref{supp:PCS_model}, we conduct a simulation study to establish the efficacy of both approaches.
+There, we show that the GLM and metric selected by the stability-based procedure leads to the best feature ranking performance across different candidate \method\;models.
+While the model aggregation approach does not lead to the best feature ranking performance, it performs competitively, and we present it here since both approaches might be useful in practice, depending on the problem goal or end usage.